 The society is open to all and exists to promote awareness of and interest in the history of Deddington and its neighbourhood.
 We hold monthly meetings, offering a mix of lectures and events (such as exhibitions and visits) of interest not just to members but to anyone living in the area.
 Many are happy simply to attend our meetings, but anyone wanting to carry out research into local or family history find in the society a friendly and supportive environment, with much advice on offer.

-For more details and contact information please refer to the DIRECTORY
+For contact information please refer to the DIRECTORY

 Online Historical Resources

 This list is by no means exhaustive, and we’d be delighted if people would let us know of any online sources outide of Deddington History that they know of or have used; please contact Gareth Richard.

 This page shows known internet resources that are relevant to Deddington.
 It is by no means exhaustive, and we shall be making additions as time goes by.

 Electoral Register for Deddington Parish for the 1845 general election.
 The franchise was very limited, excluding the poorer inhabitants and, of course, women

 Settlement, or a person’s right to poor relief from a parish, was often hotly disputed, going all the way to the King’s Bench.
 This is the decision in the case of one Maynard, from the reign of George II